OstTanako/taszite-ost/README.md

-Obviously you can call me Ost, Neko Ost or Neko
+Obviously you can call me as Ost

 😄|Pronoums: He/Him